 Some who favor increased incentives to fund retiree health benefits are concerned that smaller employers in particular tend not to offer post-retirement medical benefit plans.
-One study found that, while 86 percent of companies that have 1,000 or more employees offer post-retirement health benefits, less than 50 percent of companies with between 50 and 500 employees offer post-retirement health benefits.
 The most immediate beneficiaries of tax preferences for prefunding retiree health care would be large employers and their employees.
 Some assert that the administrative costs per employee of employee benefit programs are lower for large employers than small employers.
-A tax preference for post-retirement health benefits could offset some of the higher per-employee admin istrative cost and lead to increased coverage among all employers.
+A tax preference for post-retirement health benefits could offset some of the higher per-employee administrative cost and lead to increased coverage among all employers.
 However, because large employers already offer such benefits, they would tend to gain the most from any tax preference that is equally available to all employers.

-C. Mandatory Versus Optional Prefunding
+C. Mandatory vs. Optional Prefunding

 Tax-favored prefunding of post-retirement medical benefits could be mandatory or permissive.
-That is, an employer that has a post retirement medical benefit plan could be required to prefund the benefits in accordance with specific statutory rules or could be per mitted, but not required, to prefund such benefits.
+That is, an employer that has a post-retirement medical benefit plan could be required to prefund the benefits in accordance with specific statutory rules or could be permitted, but not required, to prefund such benefits.

-Optional funding has the advantage that it provides an employed with flexibility in meeting its benefit obligations.
-However, option al funding may result in inadequate funding of retiree health benefits if other incentives to prefund are insufficient.
-Because very few employers have taken advantage of existing tax benefits for retired health benefits, employers may not be willing to fund these benefits without mandatory funding rules.
-On the other hand, some would argue that the present-law tax incentives for prefunding retiree health liabilities generally are inadequate to induce employers to prefund such liabilities.
+Optional funding has the advantage that it provides an

+employer with flexibility in meeting its benefit obligations.
+However, optional funding may result in inadequate funding of retiree health benefits if other incentives to prefund are insufficient.
+Because very few employers have taken advantage of existing tax benefits for retiree health benefits, employers may not be willing to fund these benefits without mandatory funding rules.
+On the other hand, some argue that the present-law tax incentives for prefunding retiree health liabilities generally are inadequate to induce employers to prefund such liabilities.

-Because the present-law rules for funding post-retirement health benefits are optional, some would argue that retiree health benefits are now similar to pension benefits prior to ERISA when employ ers generally were not required to set aside sufficient funds to pay promised benefits.
+Because the present-law rules for funding post-retirement health benefits are optional, some argue that retiree health benefits are now similar to pension benefits prior to ERISA when employers generally were not required to set aside sufficient funds to pay promised benefits.

-Mandating the funding of retiree medical benefits ensures tha sufficient funds will be available to provide the promised benefit On the other hand, some employers may not be willing to accept a new funding obligation.
+Mandating the funding of retiree medical benefits ensures that sufficient funds will be available to provide the promised benefit.
+On the other hand, some employers may not be willing to accept a new funding obligation.
 Mandatory funding could discourage employers from establishing retiree health benefit plans in the future or, if the employer already has such a plan, cause the employer to reduce benefits or terminate the plan.
 (Such effects could also occur if the reaction of financial markets causes employers to fund retiree health benefits.)
 Mandated pre-funding could also increase the short-term labor costs for some employers, placing them at a competitive disadvantage to both domestic and foreign rivals that do not have such obligations.